-A Diverging Diamond Interchange (DDI) is a type of freeway interchange where motorists entering/exiting the freeway cross to the opposite side of the road as they go through an interchange.
-This allows for continuous movements onto the freeway ramps.
+A Diverging Diamond Interchange (DDI) is a type of interstate interchange where motorists entering/exiting the interstate cross to the opposite side of the road as they go through an interchange.
+This allows for continuous movements onto the interstate ramps.
 Signalized high volume left-turn movements, which are a typical challenge with standard four-way interchanges, are optimized with a DDI.

 Diverging Diamond Interchanges (DDIs) have been shown to increase capacity and safety, reduce congestion, and minimize the cost of new infrastructure.
 Advantages include: